School of Medicine

 Current Research and Scholarly InterestsWe use genomic approaches to identify disease biomarkers.
 We are most interested in translating biomarkers into clinical practice in urological diseases with a particular focus in cancer.

-Assistant Professor of Medicine (Oncology) and of Genetics
+Assistant Professor of Medicine (Oncology)

-Current Research and Scholarly InterestsThe Curtis laboratory is focused on the development and application of innovative experimental, computational, and analytical approaches to improve the diagnosis, treatment, and early detection of cancer.
+Current Research and Scholarly InterestsThe Curtis laboratory for Cancer Computational and Systems Biology is focused on the development and application of innovative experimental, computational, and analytical approaches to improve the diagnosis, treatment, and early detection of cancer.